Dr4mmma/doorbellcam/README.md

      `import dlib`

      `dlib.__version__`

+* Install the face recognition module that this system is based on:
+     `pip install face_recognition`
 * Other packages may be needed to get installed, but you're almost there!

 # How to use it (inluding brief summary of what you see):